 The Department of Art’s course offerings in art history are meant to serve a variety of needs for students in the art department and across campus.
-Through surveys, focused studies, and advanced seminars, students acquire a strong understanding of the history of art on a global scale.
+Through surveys, focused studies, and advanced seminars, students acquire a strong understanding of the art history and visual culture on a global scale.
 Regular course offerings in the arts of Europe (from Ancient Egypt to contemporary art), the United States, Africa, Asia, and Oceania are complemented by special topics courses on areas related to faculty research interests.

 Students who wish to make art history their main course of study at ASU can pursue a B.A. in art with a concentration in art history.
 Students take a total of 33 semester hours of art history courses, including surveys and advanced courses.
 The concentration in art history will provide students with a broad understanding of the history of art production on a global scale, as well as allowing for close studies of individual time periods and artists.
 The program prepares students for graduate studies in art history and careers as museum and teaching professionals.
 This program does not require students to pass the portfolio review required of other programs in the art department.